QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note.md

       (else (add1 (o/ (o- n m) m))))))
 {{< /highlight >}}

-In the `o> and o<` we can see again that terminate conditions not only terminate recursion, but also work in a carefully arranged order, to deliver the right results for function.
+In the `o> and o<` we can see again that the terminating conditions not only terminate recursions, but also work in a carefully arranged order, to deliver the right results for designated function.

 {{< highlight scheme >}}
 ;(olength (hotdogs with mustard sauerkraut and pickles)) -> 6